2012 Stanley Cup playoffs: (3) Phoenix Coyotes vs. (8) Los Angeles Kings

 This was the first playoff series between these two teams.
 The Kings made their second conference finals appearance.
 They won their most recent appearance in the 1993 Campbell Conference final in seven games against the Toronto Maple Leafs.
 This marked the first conference finals appearance for Phoenix in their thirty-third season since entering the league as the Winnipeg Jets in 1979.
 The teams split this year's six-game regular season series.

-The Kings defeated the Coyotes in five games, advancing to their first Cup Finals since 1993.
+The Kings defeated the Coyotes in five games, advancing to their first Cup Final since 1993.
 Los Angeles out-shot Phoenix in game one, 48–27, en route to a 4–2 win.
 The Kings then shut the Coyotes out in game two, 4–0, as goaltender Jonathan Quick made 24 saves and Jeff Carter scored a hat trick.
 Los Angeles then overcame an early 1–0 deficit to take game three, 2–1.
 However, Shane Doan scored Phoenix's only two goals, and goaltender Mike Smith stopped all 36 shots, to give the Coyotes a 2–0 victory in game four to extend the series.
 But Dustin Penner's goal at 17:42 of overtime of game five gave the Kings a 4–3 victory to win the series.
 The game five win extended the Kings' road playoff winning streak to ten games, eight of which came this season, both setting NHL playoff records.
-The Kings became only the second team to eliminate the top three seeds from the same postseason, after the 2003–04 Calgary Flames, and the second eighth-seeded to reach the Stanley Cup Finals after the 2005–06 Edmonton Oilers.
+The Kings became only the second team to eliminate the top three seeds from the same postseason, after the 2003–04 Calgary Flames, and the second eighth-seeded to reach the Stanley Cup Final after the 2005–06 Edmonton Oilers.
 Game Five was the last Stanley Cup playoff game to be held at Jobing.com Arena.

-Stanley Cup Finals
+Stanley Cup Final

 The Kings' 2012 Stanley Cup victory parade in downtown Los Angeles.